 HILL OF CROSSES

 Visit the Hill of Crosses - one of the highlights of Lithuania.
 A powerful and mysterious place with thousands of crosses.
-It's hard to reach it by public transport (although, it’s possible, check this article on how to get there https://vilniuswithlocals.com/activities/post/how-to-get-from-vilnius-to-the-hill-of-crosses), so consider booking a day tour from Vilnius (https://vilniuswithlocals.com/tours/day-tour).
+It's hard to reach it by public transport (although, it’s possible, check this article on how to get there https://vilniuswithlocals.com/activities/post/how-to-get-from-vilnius-to-the-hill-of-crosses).
+It's not easy to reach the Hill of Crosses but definitely worth it.
+If you don't have too much time, definitely consider a private tour or a scheduled tour.
+For more information email us at firstname.lastname@example.org.

 Kaunas is the second biggest city of Lithuania, a former capital of the country.
 It has a beautiful old town to explore.
+If you happen to be in Kaunas from Saturday till Monday, join Kaunas Free Tour.
+Lovely locals guide will give you a great insight into locals traditions, the new "modern" part of the city and of course tell you many stories about the interwar period (that's when Kaunas was the capital of Lithuania for almost 20 years).
 Kaunas is also a capital of the Lithuanian basketball!!
 If you have a chance, go to a basketball match in Žalgirio arena (https://zalgirioarena.lt/en/), to feel the awesome atmosphere and see how the Lithuanians love basketball :) Visit devil’s museum (https://www.tripadvisor.com/Attraction_Review-g274948-d284416-Reviews-Devil_s_Museum-Kaunas_Kaunas_County.html).
 Taka a funicular ride (one of the oldest funiculars in Europe!).
 For those who are into history, we recommend visiting the 9th Fort.
 Finish your visit in Kaunas by enjoying the famous Soviet dougnuts in the legendary Suprginė (Laisvės al. 84, Kaunas).

 On the way to Kaunas you can visit Rumšiškės open air museum (http://www.llbm.lt/en/) to see how typical Lithuanian villages look like.